cwcyau/academic-kickstart-2/content/authors/feng/_index.md

 - Alumni
 ---

 Yun Feng completed his DPhil as an Oxford Nuffield Department of Medicine-Cancer Research UK Prize Scholarship student working on cancer genomics modelling.
 He was jointly supervised by Dr David Church.
-He is now part of the [Machine Learning Centre of Excellence](https://www.jpmorgan.com/technology/applied-ai-and-ml)) team at JP Morgan & Chase.
+He is now Senior Associate in the [Machine Learning Centre of Excellence](https://www.jpmorgan.com/technology/applied-ai-and-ml)) team at JP Morgan & Chase.